techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Subnetting.md

 Star Network Topology - Each node on the LAN is connected to a central hub

-Router with NAT functionality - This router has two interfaces, one connecting to the private network and one connecting to the public network (internet)
+Router with NAT functionality - This router has two interfaces, one connecting to the private network and one connecting to the public network.

 ## Diffulties

+It was not at first clear to me that the excercise depicted a single network with 3 subnets.
+I found it difficult to understand how everything would fit together but once I got it, it all made sense.

 ##  Resources